CupidonSauce173/PigFriends/README.md

   - fr
   - friend

-# Note that whatever permission you put "FriendsSystem." will always be at the beginning.
+# Note that whatever permission you put "PigFriends." will always be at the beginning.
-# In this example, the permission will be FriendsSystem.permission.friends.
+# In this example, the permission will be PigFriends.permission.friends.
 permission: permission.friends

 # true = use a permission, false = don't use a permission.